Regeneron's Eylea could return to growth after nod to high-dose version- analysts

 The U.S. Food and Drug Administration approved the newer version of the drug on Friday, a few weeks ahead of schedule.
 In June, the agency had declined to approve it due to manufacturing issues at contract manufacturer Catalent CTLT.N.

-The drug was approved for the same diseases as the previous version, wet age-related macular degeneration, diabetic macular edema and diabetic retinopathy.
+The higher dose of the drug was approved for the same diseases as the previous version, wet age-related macular degeneration, diabetic macular edema and diabetic retinopathy.

 A longer dosing gap for the drug could help Regeneron take on rival Roche's ROG.S Vabysmo and also help soften the blow from incoming cheaper copycat drugs, analysts said.

-The approval does not eliminate all concerns around competition, but it does minimize the hit to Regeneron that has new intellectual property and potential regulatory exclusivity around the higher-dose version, BMO analyst Evan Seigerman said.
+The approval does not, however, eliminate all concerns around competition, but it does minimize the hit to Regeneron that has new intellectual property and potential regulatory exclusivity around the higher-dose version, BMO analyst Evan Seigerman said.

 "We feel like this approval ... still could not come soon enough.
-We believe now that this franchise is well positioned to return to growth," said Piper Sandler analyst Christopher Raymond.
+We believe now that this franchise is well positioned to return to growth," Piper Sandler analyst Christopher Raymond said.

 Regeneron priced the drug at $2,625 per single-use vial, which at least four analysts said was above their expectations.
 The price represents a roughly 20% premium to Roche's Vabysmo.